HFT Trading - Everything You Need to Know HFT Trading - Everything You Need to Know

 Top HFT Companies

-Globally, there are some major HFT companies account for approximately 50–60% of the total equity trading volume.
+Globally, there are some major HFT companies that account for approximately 50–60% of the total equity trading volume.
 Those include:

 1. Citadel Securities (United States)